 If customers are loving your t-shirts, bring out some other apparel or homewares.
 If your social media content is generating lots of views or likes, keep at it.
 If your paid advertisements are sending lots of traffic your way, keep investing in it.
 Just keep focusing on what’s working and building that platform of whatever is driving traffic and sales to your store.
-If it’s not broke, don’t fix it.
+If it’s not broken, don’t fix it.
 Just keep working on it and it’ll keep growing.

 Sell on Other Marketplaces

 Contact your customers, let them know that you’re a new business and you want to know what you can do to improve.
-You want to be evolving in the direction your customers want to see you going, so ask them what they’d like to see from you.
+You want to be evolving in the direction your customers want to see you go, so ask them what they’d like to see from you.
 This can help you to realize problems you never knew you had and it will help you to create a positive experience for your customers in the future.

 You now know the entire process of what it takes to create a t-shirt business and it’s time for you to start your own.

 A t-shirt business is a great entry-level business for new entrepreneurs because it doesn’t cost a lot to start and working with a dropshipper that can integrate with your ecommerce platform makes the process easier and automatable for you.
-You can start and run this business as a side hustle to make extra cash in your downtime because it’s not time or labor intensive to start up, and it can be fully automated once your ecommerce platform and dropshipper are integrated.
+You can start and run this business as a side hustle to make extra cash in your downtime because it’s not time- or labor-intensive to start up, and it can be fully automated once your ecommerce platform and dropshipper are integrated.

-By starting a t-shirt business you get to learn some fundamental ecommerce business skills such as niche selection and validation, design creation, branding, setting up a website, getting traffic and making sales that are the basis of any business.
-A t-shirt business is a perfect low risk way to implement these skills, play around with them and learn from them without being afraid to make a costly mistake.
+By starting a t-shirt business you get to learn some fundamental ecommerce business skills such as niche selection and validation, design creation, branding, setting up a website, getting traffic, and making sales that are the basis of any business.
+A t-shirt business is a perfect low-risk way to implement these skills, play around with them, and learn from them without being afraid to make a costly mistake.